 People who say that “snowshoeing is boring” probably haven’t tried snowshoeing in soft snow or haven’t discovered the joy of jumping off of a big boulder and landing in waist-deep powder.

-Soft powder provides an opportunity to use your snowshoes to their fullest and have some fun adventures.
+Soft powder provides an opportunity to use your snowshoes to their fullest and have some fun adventures and play games.
 You can make frequent stops to make snow angels, have a snowball fight with the kids, or even tromp out a circle with spokes like a wheel for a fun game of pie tag.

 Children won’t be able to walk very far if the snow is knee-deep.
 Either choose a trail that is soft packed and where the kids don’t sink very deep, or bring a sled for when they tire out.